kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 +++
-title = "Deploy using MiniKube on Linux" description = "Install Kubeflow on Minikube on Linux" weight = 50
+title = "Deploy using MiniKube on Linux" description = "Deploy Kubeflow using MiniKube on Linux" weight = 50

 +++
-{{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
-{{% /alert %}}

 This guide covers the installation of Minikube and Kubeflow in a single node Ubuntu system.
 Minikube provides a single node Kubernetes cluster that is good for development and testing purposes.

 The guide covers the following topics: